Israel’s attack on Egypt in June ’67 was not ‘preemptive’

 “Helms was awakened at 3:00 in the morning on 5 June by a call from the CIA Operations Center”, which had received the report “that Israel had launched its attack” and that, contrary to Israel’s claims that Egypt had been the aggressor, Israel had fired first.

 Yitzhak Rabin, who would later become Prime Minister, told Le Monde the year following the ’67 war, “I do not think Nasser wanted war.
-The two divisions he sent to the Sinai would not have been sufficient to launch an offensive war.
+The two divisions which he sent to the Sinai, on May 14, would not have been sufficient to start an offensive against Israel.
 He knew it and we knew it.”

 Israeli Prime Minister Menachem Begin acknowledged in a speech in 1982 that its war on Egypt in 1956 was a war of “choice” and that, “In June 1967 we again had a choice.
 The Egyptian army concentrations in the Sinai approaches do not prove that Nasser was really about to attack us.
 We must be honest with ourselves.
 We decided to attack him.”